'Geography has given me a global view of the world...'

 One of her new discoveries through the Geography programme is Geographic Information Systems (GIS), which Jess hopes to pursue in her career.

 ‘The skills I have learnt in this area allow me to efficiently analyse spatial data and then communicate my findings in a visual format.
 I like how GIS is a skillset that you can apply to your other interests.
 I am enjoying learning about natural hazards and their management strategies.’

-Her enthusiasm for Geography has led to a number of scholarship awards throughout her time at UC for her academic results, including a Leigh and Judith Pownall Prize in Geography, a Bishop Julius Hall Fresher Faculty Scholarship for Science, and a Leigh and Judith Pownall Scholarship.
+Her enthusiasm for Geography has led to a number of scholarship awards throughout her time at UC for her academic results, including a Leigh and Judith Pownall Prize in Geography, an Arcady Hall Fresher Faculty Scholarship for Science, and a Leigh and Judith Pownall Scholarship.